HamnaIshaq/battleship/battleship notes.md

 4. take user input for attacking

 I think i will not add pub sub in this project as this will take additional time and I need to focus on the project requirement.
 Will look into this later

+### 29-02-2023

+Made all the logic but there is an error that I cannot find that doesnt allow for the game to end.
+Couldnt find the error, so I was thinking to restart the project by documenting each step this time to fix the error and write code in a different way as well.

+I will tuck away all the previous logic in a folder called former to not loose it for now.

+Starting with the Ship module

+but before this I want to include eslint and prettier configuration in this project as well.

+- Made changes to the package.json file to include eslint and prettier as dev dependencies.
+- Included their related files
+- Changed the name, description and repository url in package.json file for battleship